ColinKennedy/ways/docs/why.rst

             rig.actions.publish(convert_to='geometry_cache')  # Publish the new version

-These sort of API mixtures are possible because of the "hierarchy" line mentioned earlier.
-Each Context knows about their own hierarchy, the hierarchy of its parent Context, and all child Contexts because its hierarchy which you have full control over.
+These sort of API mixtures are possible because of the "hierarchy" key mentioned earlier.
+Each Context knows about their own hierarchy, the hierarchy of its parent Context, and all child Contexts by looking through its hierarchy which you have full control over.

 .. code-block :: yaml